Lakeland 200, UK

 - Digging deep for some epic hike-a-bikes (#Inevergoforawalkwithoutmybike)

 - Glorying in the majesty of the Cumbrian Mountains

 - Enjoying a cleansing dip in one of the lakes or tarns along the way

-- Best bike: given the techy terrain and the mixed nature of the trails, a hardtail or plus-sized rigid mountain bike is the best tool for the job.
+- Best bike: given the techy terrain and the mixed nature of the trails, a hardtail or plus-sized rigid mountain bike with a dropper post is the best tool for the job.
 Make sure you are running an appropriately low gearing and above all, pack as light as you can.
 In some case, you’ll need to carry the bike up steep inclines too – an uncluttered downtube offers more handholds.

 - Time of the year: Given the right weather window, this route is best ridden from spring to autumn.
 Just bear in mind that the Lake District is extremely popular with ramblers and hikers, so weekends can be very busy, particularly when the sun is shining.
 Rain can strike at any time of the year, so bring resilient waterproofs.
 Waterproof socks are recommended too, as are shoes that can survive protracted, rocky pushes and carries.

 - Direction: clockwise is likely best, and it’s the way it was designed to be ridden.
 In our wisdom, we chose anti-clockwise (oops!), yet we still had a great time.

 - Given its popularity of the Lakes and in the interests of rambler/mountain biker diplomacy, be sure to have a bell on your bike.
 Be especially cautious at weekends.